AnupRawka/AkkaStreamsTechPrimer/readMe.md

 to document every function and concept.

 ## What you'll need
 You will need Intellij and Scala (latest stable) and SBT (latest Stable).
+Please check build.sbt to find all the dependencies of tech stack used in this primer.

 Please follow the primer launcher object `/src/main/scala/akkastream/primer/AkkaStreamsPrimerLauncher.scala` to get started.
 Code is very well documented and self directed.